akexorcist/GoogleDirectionAndPlaceLibrary/README.md

 ======================================
 This library isn't support for Android Studio (I didn't crate gradle file).
 Please use JAR file instead of project folder.

-For Google Place API : You need to get API Key for Google Place API (Broser API.
+For Google Place API : You need to get API Key for Google Place API (Browser API.
 It's seperate of Google Maps API key

 Usage